 A thyroid nodule is a lump in an otherwise normal thyroid gland (Fig. 1).
-Thyroid nodules are very common and it has been estimated that one in every 12-15 women and one in every 40-50 men have a clinically detectable thyroid nodule.
+Thyroid nodules are very common, although most cannot be felt and are picked up on imaging.
+Epidemiological studies show that these palpable nodules are found in about 5% of women and 1% of men.

 Overall, incidental thyroid nodules are found in greater than 50% of neck ultrasounds, 16% of neck CT scans and 2% of PET scans.